 - As the student, you have an affirmative responsibility to monitor the results of your drug screen and take necessary steps following any flags, including reaching out to firstname.lastname@example.org.

 - If you have a flag on your completed drug screen, you must reach out to email@example.com right away to begin the resolution process.

 - If your drug screen is flagged as a negative dilute:

 - A negative dilute most often indicates overhydration, likely resulting from your desire to easily produce the required urine sample.
 Please make sure not to overhydrate prior to your drug screen as a diluted sample will result in a flagged order.

 - Under UConn policy, if your drug screen is flagged as a negative dilute, you must immediately complete a second drug screen.
-Students who are required to immediately complete a second drug screen must purchase a new drug screen in ADB/Complio and complete the second drug screening at your selected site within three days.
-It is imperative for you to reach out to email@example.com as soon as possible if you need to complete a second drug screen.
+Students who are required to immediately complete a second drug screen must purchase a new drug screen in ADB/Complio and complete the second drug screening at your selected site within three days not counting weekends or state holidays.
+It is imperative for you to reach out to firstname.lastname@example.org as soon as possible if you need to complete a second drug screen.
 If you are notified of the first test’s flag before noon, that day counts as day one of the three-day re-test window.
-Sundays and state holidays are excluded from the three-day calculation.

 - You're allowed two attempts to pass the drug screen.
 For example, if your first test is flagged as a negative dilute and your second test is flagged as an inadequate sample, you will be deemed to have failed your required drug screen and the result will be disclosed to your program.
 You will not be able to proceed with placement.